crftbt/EveryByteCounts.org/README.md

 |                    |Desktop Window Manager         |                                                |❌ Windows 11 21.10       |          ❌ 2916|            |       ❌ 25720|      ❌ 57s|
 |                    |                               |                                                |❌ MacOS 13.6.7 22.10     |          ❌ 3252|    ❌ 126.37|       🔴 8912|      ❌ 47s|

+**Legend:**
-\* Non-default option of distribution.<br>
+- \* Non-default option of distribution.<br>
-🟨 More than 1 year since release.<br>
+- 🟨 More than 1 year since release.<br>
-🟧 More than 2 years since release.<br>
+- 🟧 More than 2 years since release.<br>
-🟥 More than 3 years since release.<br>
+- 🟥 More than 3 years since release.<br>
-❌ 1,000 years before Stallman's Peak.
+- ❌ 1,000 years before Stallman's Peak.

-Hardware:
-* AMD 6800H 1vCPU
-* 4GB LPDDR5 RAM
-* SK Hynix Platinum P41 M.2-2280 PCIe 4.0 X4 NVME SSD

 [Donate](https://liberapay.com/craft/donate)

-### What is a Display Manager?
-A Display Manager is the login screen that is used to launch a Window Manager.

-### What is a Window Manager?
-A Window Manager is a way to show graphical applications on a screen.

-### What is a Desktop Environment?
-A Desktop Environment is applications bundled for a Window Manager (An Application Launcher, Panel, etc).

-### Is it possible to show multiple terminals on a screen without a Window Manager?
+#### Is it possible to show multiple terminals on a screen without a Window Manager?
 Yes, with a Terminal Multiplexer like termux or screen.

 <noscript><a href="https://liberapay.com/Craft/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>